Add These Fiber-Rich Foods to Your Diet to Fight Inflammation

 - Lower LDL (or “bad”) cholesterol levels

 - Reduced risk of diabetes

 - Lower rates of obesity

 In light of these associations, many people believe fiber is good for the heart.
 Many physicians will tell you that insoluble fiber moves through the gut, untouched.
 They might tell you that fiber can bind to cholesterol, preventing its absorption.
 Or that fiber is filling.

 These are all theories.

-Animal studies show that butyrate from fermented fiber can reduce the formation of atherosclerotic plaque.
-(7) And butyrate can also decrease insulin resistance, a precursor to type 2 diabetes.
-(8) In the 2009 study published in Diabetes, researchers saw that butyrate increases body temperature—a sign that it also increases metabolism.
+Animal studies show that butyrate from fermented fiber can reduce the formation of atherosclerotic plaque.7 And butyrate is said to also decrease insulin resistance, a precursor to type 2 diabetes.8 In a study published in Diabetes, researchers saw that butyrate increases body temperature—a sign that it also increases metabolism.